RESGAD-TECH-UK/Databricks-Data-Engineer-Certification-Guide/Databricks Data Engineer Certification Associate/Databricks Platform.md

 | **Data Types Supported**  | Best with **structured data** (tables, rows, columns)                        | Handles **structured, semi-structured, and unstructured data** (CSV, JSON, images, video, nested data) |
 | **Performance**           | Slower for complex analytics (due to repeated disk reads/writes)             | Faster due to **distributed + in-memory execution**                                                    |
 | **Integration**           | Typically tied to on-premise systems                                         | Deeply integrated with **cloud-based clusters and Delta Lake** for modern data pipelines               |

+## Databricks File System (DBFS)
+The DBFS acts as an abstraction layer that simplifies file management across the distributed environment.
+It allows users to interact with cloud files as if they were stored on a local file system.
+When a file is created in a Databricks cluster and stored in the DBFS, it is actually persisted in the underlying cloud storage associated with your cloud provider.
+This design ensures that data remains durable and accessible, even after the Spark cluster is terminated.

+Home directory
+The Home directory is your default location within the workspace.
+It is personalized to each user’s personal directory, providing a semi-private space where you can store your files and folders.
+Workspace directory
+This is the root folder that contains all users’ personal directories.
+From here, you can also access your Home directory by going to Users > yourname@example.com.
+Repos
+This is the legacy service used for integrating your workspace with Git repositories.
+It has now been replaced by Git folders, which we cover in detail at the end of this chapter in “Creating Git Folders”.
+Trash
+This folder contains deleted items, which are retained for 30 days before being permanently removed.